Humans crave comfort, familiarity, and routine. It applies to our work and life.

 For example, I take my routine to the next level.
-I start each morning off the same way: I turn on my computer and open the apps I need – all in the exact same order.
-So you could say that I take things a bit seriously.
+I start each morning the same way: I turn on my computer and open the apps I need – all in the same order.
+Maybe I’m a bit obsessed?

 There’s both a level of fear and frustration when leaving one’s comfort zone.
-But it can actually be a much more rewarding experience than our brains will allow us to believe.
+But it can be a more rewarding experience than our brains will allow us to believe.

 Thanks for Ruining a Good Thing

-Working a different way often takes some trial and error, which also takes a bit more time.
-But if you keep working, you’ll end up with the answers you need.
+- You’ll Get It – Eventually – Working a different way often requires some trial and error.
+It also takes a bit more time.
+Patience and persistence are keys.
+If you keep working, you’ll end up with the right answer.

 It’s All Part of the Job

-When you think about it, web design (and life) would be pretty boring if we did things the same exact way every time.
-Still, when someone asks us to create a design that goes against our instincts, our initial reaction may be to run as fast and as far away as possible.
-But that just leads us to complacency and stagnation.
+When you think about it, web design (and life) would be pretty boring if we did things the same way every time.
+Still, going outside your comfort zone is hard.

 Your initial reaction may be to run as fast and far away as possible.
 But that leads to complacency and stagnation.
 Neither trait is good for your career.

 It turns out that the key to dealing with these situations is to work through your fears and preconceived notions.
 Along the way, you’ll find that your design skills are much more flexible than you might have thought.